hyperzone14/QLSV/README.md

 # QLSV
-A winform project about manage the student score of a faculty
+A winform project about managing the student score of a faculty